Course Descriptions

 Law Practice Management - LAWS 7609

 Studies the establishment of a solo or small-firm legal practice.
-Topics include the business structure (PC, LLC, etc.) office systems, marketing and development, staffing, liability insurance, managing time, technology, and billing.
-(This is a practice course that counts toward the 14 credit maximum of practice hours.)
+Topics include the business structure (PC, LLC, etc.), office systems, marketing and development, staffing, liability insurance, managing time, technology and billing.
+(This practice course counts toward the 14 credit hour maximum of practice hours.)
 Course supported by the Section of Law Practice Management of the ABA in memory of Harold A. Feder, CU Law '59.
+1-2, letter graded.

 Legal Ethics and Professionalism - LAWS 6103